waste-of-kindergarten/xpython37-v0.1/python/Doc/glossary.rst

       A list of bytecode instructions can be found in the documentation for :ref:`the dis module <bytecodes>`.

-   callback
-      A subroutine function which is passed as an argument to be executed at some point in the future.

    class
       A template for creating user-defined objects.
 Class definitions normally contain method definitions which operate on instances of the